salilab/imp/modules/parallel/README.md

-This module allows for \imp tasks to be distributed to multiple processors or machines.
-It employs a master-slave model; the main (master) \imp process sends the tasks out to one or more slaves.
+This module allows for IMP tasks to be distributed to multiple processors or machines.
+It employs a master-slave model; the main (master) IMP process sends the tasks out to one or more slaves.
 Tasks cannot communicate with each other, but return results to the master.
 The master can then start new tasks, possibly using results returned from completed tasks.
 The system is fault